thezerobit/kanren-fset/README.markdown

 Implementation of unification methods to allow Fset collections to operate with cl-kanren-trs (Common Lisp port of miniKanren).
-Currently only supports the "SEQ" type (ordered collection).
+Currently supports the fset:seq type (ordered collection) and fset:map type (hash map).

 ## Usage